cloudydaiyz/find-it/packages/vulture-lib/README.md

 [View on NPM](https://www.npmjs.com/package/@cloudydaiyz/vulture-lib)

-Official NPM package for the `vulture` project.
+Deprecated NPM package for the `vulture` project.
 This is a backend library that contains utility functions for interacting with various games via MongoDB Atlas database.

 In order for the functions to run correctly, you must have these environment variables set:
 - `ACCESS_TOKEN_KEY` - string for your access token key